Table of Contents

 - Where to Stay in Bangkok

 Bangkok is one of the most vibrant cities in the world.
 Visiting Bangkok for the first time can be overwhelming and exhilarating at the same time.
-There are so many fun and exciting things to do in Bangkok from visiting stunning temples, experiencing the bustling street life, riding tuk-tuks, shopping at night markets, and eating delicious street food.
+There are so many fun and exciting places to visit in Bangkok for first-timers from visiting stunning temples, experiencing the bustling street life, riding tuk-tuks, shopping at night markets, and eating delicious street food.

-a) The Grand Palace – Wat Phra Kaew or Temple of the Emerald Buddha
+a) Visit the Grand Palace – Wat Phra Kaew or Temple of the Emerald Buddha

 This is by far one of the most beautiful temples in the world and also the most visited tourist site in Bangkok.
 Wat Phra Kaew is located on the grounds of the Grand Palace, which itself is already impressive.
 The whole complex has beautiful corners with colorful tiles and gold-covered statues.
 The most iconic part is of course the Emerald Buddha, which is carved into a 66cm block of Jade.